 - The Bear Pro features a great balance of comfort and support and should work for both back sleepers and side sleepers.

 The Bear Pro is a mattress with a great balance of comfort and support.
-Get $125 off the Bear mattress by clicking the link below and using code CLARITY125 at checkout.
+Get 25% off plus a free gift set with our coupon.
+Use code CLARITY25 to save.

 Best For Heavier Athletes